operator-framework/community-operators/docs/contributing.md

 ## Test locally before you contribute

-The team behind OperatorHub.io will support you in making sure you are Operator works and is packaged correctly.
+The team behind OperatorHub.io will support you in making sure your Operator works and is packaged correctly.
 You can accelerate your submission greatly by testing your Operator with the Operator Framework by following our [documentation for local manual testing](./testing-operators.md) or automated testing [using scripts](./using-scripts.md).
 You are responsible for testing your Operator's APIs when deployed with OLM.

 ## Verify CI test results